steveicarus/iverilog/vvp/README.txt

 scope.
 For a module, it is the location of the instance.

-The <def-file> and <def-lineno> is the source file and line number for the defintion of the scope.
+The <def-file> and <def-lineno> is the source file and line number for the definition of the scope.
 For modules, this is where the module is defined instead of where it is instantiated.

 The <is-cell> flag is only useful for module instances.
 It is true